Rhadyi/zero_day/README.md

-This a repo for git bash projects
+This is a directory inside the new repo